Sponsor An Animal!

 Sponsors who support more than one resident or donate more than $40/month are eligible to receive a hoof print package of their sponsored resident/s!

-Become a sponsor today to contribute to one of our resident's care!
+Click on any of the sponsor links below to start contributing to one of our resident's care!

 Francis is a Muscovy duck!
 Muscovy ducks are a domesticated species that have long been bred for meat.
 Francis was rescued along with his sister Fern as abandoned pets at risk for euthanasia.
 Our landlord, Melissa is an avid bird-lover and rehabber and sent them our way.